-- 1.5) Expanded leadership opportunities through classified and certificated leadership opportunities.
-Improved training to MTSS stipend positions at each site to lead and support multi-tiered systems of support, with a particular focus on supporting African American students, multilingual learners and students with IEPs.
-Additionally, better supported the Lead Bilingual Instructional Assistant (BIA) position and the support and development of site BIAs. - 2.1) SEL programs create more inclusive, safe places to learn, and specifically address needs of special populations such as MLL's, LGBTQ+ youth, or youth who have experienced trauma such as foster youth and homeless youth. - 2.3) Parents participate in MLL programs, including collaborative oversight, through school site ELAC teams and the district DELAC team.
+- 2.1) SEL programs create more inclusive, safe places to learn, and specifically address needs of special populations such as MLL's, LGBTQ+ youth, or youth who have experienced trauma such as foster youth and homeless youth. - 2.2) Training on Restorative Practices and trauma-informed care specifically targets students in foster care as well as students who are low-income, who both tend to have higher rates of trauma.
+These practices improve services significantly for unduplicated students when compared to all students. - 2.3) Parents participate in MLL programs, including collaborative oversight, through school site ELAC teams and the district DELAC committee.
 Title I Parent Involvement Policies include how parents are invited and encouraged to participate in oversight of Title I programs, specifically supporting low-income students.
 We meet individually with all families who have a foster student to not only curate an individualized support plan for the family and student, but also to request ideas and feedback on various programs that are most supportive to their family.
-The special education department hosts Parent Nights for families of students in special education every school year.
-In addition, the district formed a "Special Education Parent Advisory Committee" in 21-22 to meet on a quarterly basis in order to build a collaborative vision of special education at Lemon Grove. - 2.3) Lastly, there is now a Family Resource Store established at every school site, available to all foster youth, families who are housing insecure and low-income families.
+There is now a Family Resource Store established at every school site, available to all foster youth, families who are housing insecure and low-income families.
 The Family Resource Store offers day to day necessities for free, such as clothing, school supplies, cleaning supplies, shoes, hygiene kits, etc. - 2.4) Through building student leadership and self-advocacy within the education setting, we are setting students up to take ownership of their learning, as well as advocate for what type of learning experiences are most beneficial to them.
 The district hopes for this to have a positive impact on students' engagement and overall learning and social- emotional growth, by having students lead elements of instruction as well as provide feedback on the most engaging learning environment possible.
-This process will take special consideration for unduplicated student populations, and through effectively building their leadership, these students will have more agency and success in the academic setting. - 2.5) Establishing a Parent and Family Engagement Center at every school site with furniture, technology, parent library, and various family resources; providing a parent volunteer coordinator for each school site.
+This process will take special consideration for unduplicated student populations, and through effectively building their leadership, these students will have more agency and success in the academic setting. - 2.5) Establishing a Parent and Family Engagement Center at every school site with furniture, technology, parent library, and various family resource and providing a parent volunteer coordinator for each school site ensure support for unduplicated students and their families.
 Through a robust family engagement plan that includes a space for families to learn, collaborate and engage with the school and its whole child programming, students will receive support in the home from their parents, which will support their academic and social emotional growth.
-In particular, we wish to focus efforts on families of unduplicated student populations, in order to create higher engagement with those families and ultimately higher academic outcomes for those students.
-2.6) Parent Volunteer Coordinators will assist with the engagement efforts of parents of Unduplicated Pupil Counts, as described in 2.3, - 2.6) Parent Volunteer Coordinators will assist with the engagement efforts of parents of Unduplicated Pupil Counts, as described in 2.3, where it states:

-Parents will participate in MLL programs, including collaborative oversight, through school site ELAC teams and the district DELAC team.
+In particular, we wish to focus efforts on families of unduplicated student populations, in order to create higher engagement with those families and ultimately higher academic outcomes for those students. - 2.6) Parent Volunteer Coordinators assist with the engagement efforts of parents of Unduplicated Pupil Counts, as described in 2.3, where it states: Parents will participate in MLL programs, including collaborative oversight, through school site ELAC teams and the district DELAC committee.
 Title I Parent Involvement Policies include how parents are invited and encouraged to participate in oversight of Title I programs, specifically supporting low-income students.

-We will meet individually with all families who have a foster student to not only curate an individualized support plan for the family and student, but also to request ideas and feedback on various programs that are most supportive to their family.
+We meet individually with all families who have a foster student to not only curate an individualized support plan for the family and student, but also to request ideas and feedback on various programs that are most supportive to their family.